codefresh-io/cap-docs.codefresh.io/_docs/pipelines/webhook-relay.md

 #### Running multiple instances of Webhook Relay Server
  If you need to run multiple instances of the Server, you need a way to share events across those instances.
 A Client may be connected to instance A, so if a relevant event is sent to instance B, instance A needs to know about it too.
  For that reason, the Server has a built-in support for Redis as a message bus.
-To enable it, pass the `REDIS_URL` environment variable to the server.
-That will tell the server to use Redis when receiving payloads, and to publish them to all the instances of the Server.
+To enable it, pass the `REDIS_URL` environment variable to the Server.
+That will tell the Server to use Redis when receiving payloads, and to publish them to all the instances of the Server.
 ​

 ### Deploy the Webhook Relay